Meet our Team

 sgrassetti@wcupa.edu

-Dr. Grassetti is the Director of the RAISE lab and an Assistant Professor in the Psychology Department at West Chester University.
+Dr. Grassetti is the Director of the RAISE lab and an Associate Professor in the Psychology Department at West Chester University.
 As a licensed clinical psychologist, Dr. Grassetti is passionate about promoting evidence-based mental health care for all youth and families.
 Her professional activities involve connecting research, community-based clinical work, and clinical supervision/training/teaching in a way that provides service to those in need.
 Dr. Grassetti established the lab in fall 2018 and is invested in mentoring trainees who share the lab's vision of connecting science and service, community collaboration, and promoting diversity, inclusion, and equity.

 Graduate Research Assistants